Jersyfi/react-cookify/README.md

 ![GitHub License](https://img.shields.io/github/license/jersyfi/react-cookify)

 ## Overview
-This React library provides a headless, customizable, and simple to use solution for creating a cookie consent manager and handling GDPR compliance.
+This React library provides a customizable, simple to use and also a headless solution for creating a cookie consent manager and handling GDPR compliance.
 It is built specifically for React.js and offers a straightforward way to manage cookies and handle GDPR regulations in your React application.

 How to handle GDPR correctly can be found on [Cookies, the GDPR, and the ePrivacy Directive](https://gdpr.eu/cookies).